theryeguy92/Foundations-of-Machine-Learning/README.md

 ## Accuracy
 ### Description
 In any emergancy situation, protocal is taken because it proved without a doubt, that it ensures the survivability.
-During the night of the sinking, where 67.5% of people perished, we are exploring the protocal off "Women and children are first", given the dire circumstances created with the ship's architects.
+During the night of the sinking, where 67.5% of people perished, we are exploring the protocal of "Women and children are first", given the dire circumstances created with the ship's architects.

 ### Calculation
 ```